 Tardiness: Being prompt to all school commitments is an important student expectation.
 Students are required to be at school on time.
+Should a student arrive late during the morning meeting, he or she is required to apologize to the community for being late SCHOOL KEEPS OR REMOVES.
 If a student is late to class, and it is unexcused, the student will be assigned to a Refocus Session.